Oneflow-Inc/models/RecommenderSystems/dcn/README.md

 ## Getting started
 If you'd like to quickly train a OneFlow DCN model, please follow steps below:
 ### Installing OneFlow and Dependencies
-To install nightly release of OneFlow with CUDA 11.5 support:
+1. To install nightly release of OneFlow with CUDA 11.5 support:
 ```
 python3 -m pip install --pre oneflow -f https://staging.oneflow.info/branch/master/cu115
 ```
 For more information how to install Oneflow, please refer to [Oneflow Installation Tutorial]( https://github.com/Oneflow-Inc/oneflow#install-oneflow).

-Please check `requirements.txt` to install dependencies manually or execute:
+2. Please check `requirements.txt` to install dependencies manually or execute:
 ```bash
 python3 -m pip install -r requirements.txt
 ```
-### Preparing dataset
+### Dataset
 The Criteo dataset is from [2014-kaggle-display-advertising-challenge-dataset](https://www.kaggle.com/competitions/criteo-display-ad-challenge/overview), considered the original download link is invalid, click [here](https://www.kaggle.com/datasets/mrkmakr/criteo-dataset) to donwload if you would.

 Each sample contains: